Blackberries from the Wilder Kaiser mountains

 - As mentioned above, the berries can be frozen for later enjoyment or dehydrated for muesli and cakes.

-We at Bergland, your holiday apartment in Söll, wish all those who are now looking forward to fluffy “Schwarzbeernockerln” and start baking them:
+We at Bergland, your vacation apartment in Söll, wish all those who are now looking forward to fluffy “Schwarzbeernockerln” and start baking them:

 “Good luck!” and “Bon appétit!”